LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 the ``git archive`` command (the format is inferred from the ``--output`` option).
 Do not download the archive from the web interface of the git hosting service in order to compute the checksum.
-Different implementations of the archiving and compressing algorithms may be used resulting in mismatched checksums.
+Different implementations of the archiving and compressing algorithms may be used, resulting in mismatched checksums.

-Users installing packs available using ``git archive`` URLs are advised to run a SSH agent to avoiding being prompted for passwords when installing or updating packs.
+Users installing packs available using ``git archive`` URLs are advised to run a SSH agent to avoid being prompted for passwords when installing or updating packs.
 They must also upload their SSH public keys to the pack provider hosts.

 Multiple pack versions
 ----------------------

 A pack may specify multiple versions.
 Each version is described using a ``version/6`` predicate clause as illustrated in the example above.
-The versions must be listed ordered from newest to oldest.
+The versions must be listed in order from newest to oldest.
 For details, see the ``pack_protocol`` API documentation.

 Listing multiple versions allows the pack specification to be updated